Multiplicity fluctuations and correlations in 5.02 TeV p+Pb collisions at zero impact parameter

-One also observes that the relative variance is larger at forward rapidity than at mid-rapidity, that is, $\sigma_{22}>\sigma_{11}$, both for data and Angantyr simulations.
-Now, the two observables are of different nature: charged multiplicity and transverse energy.
-We first need to figure out whether a comparison between their relative variances is apples to apples.
-We have used Angantyr simulations at $b=0$ to investigate this issue.
-We find that the relative variance of $N_{ch}$ fluctuations differs from that of $E_T$ fluctuations by $0.5\%$ in the central rapidity window, and by $3\%$ in the forward rapidity window.
-We conclude that they are likely to be similar at all rapidities.
-This should eventually be checked experimentally, by comparing the relative fluctuations of $N_{ch}$ and $\sum p_T$, as suggested in~\cite{Yousefnia:2021cup}.
+One also observes that the relative variance is larger for $E_T$ than for $N_{ch}$, that is, $\sigma_{22}>\sigma_{11}$, both for data and Angantyr simulations.
+This could be due to the fact that an energy ($E_T$) fluctuates more than a multiplicity ($N_{ch}$).
+In order to rule out this possibility, we have carried out Angantyr simulations at $b=0$ and calculated $E_T$ and $N_{ch}$ in the same pseudorapidity window.
+We have found that their relative variances are almost identical.
+They differ only by $0.5\%$ in the window $|\eta|<2.5$, and by $3\%$ in the window $3.2<\eta<4.9$.
+We conclude that in a given pseudorapidity window, the relative variance of $E_T$ and the relative variance of $N_{ch}$ are equivalent observables.
+This should eventually be checked experimentally, by comparing the relative fluctuations of $N_{ch}$ and $\sum p_T$ in the same detector, as suggested in~\cite{Yousefnia:2021cup}.

-Since $E_T$ fluctuations and $N_{ch}$ fluctuations are very similar, one concludes that the relative {\it multiplicity\/} fluctuations are larger at forward rapidity.
-Now, the average multiplicity per unit rapidity $dN/dy$ increases as a function of rapidity in p+Pb collisions~\cite{ALICE:2014xsp}.
+The conclusion is that even though ATLAS does not measure the charged multiplicity in the window $3.2<\eta<4.9$, but only the transverse energy, the relative variance of the multiplicity would be almost identical, if measured.
+The observation that $\sigma_{22}>\sigma_{11}$ therefore implies that the relative multiplicity fluctuations are larger at forward rapidity, on the Pb-going side, than in the central rapidity region.
+Now, the average multiplicity per unit rapidity $dN/dy$ is also larger on the Pb-going side in p+Pb collisions~\cite{ALICE:2014xsp}.
 One might naively think that the larger the multiplicity, the smaller its relative fluctuations.
-This reasoning works for statistical fluctuations, but we observe here the opposite trend for dynamical fluctuations.\footnote{ A similar phenomenon was seen in $b=0$ Pb+Pb collisions~\cite{Yousefnia:2021cup}, where $dN/dy$ is maximum at mid-rapidity, and also its relative event-by-event fluctuation.}
+This reasoning works for statistical fluctuations, but we observe here the opposite trend for dynamical fluctuations.\footnote{ A similar phenomenon was seen in $b=0$ Pb+Pb collisions~\cite{Yousefnia:2021cup}, where both the mean and the relative variance of the multiplicity are maximum at mid-rapidity.}

-This increase of the relative variance as a function of rapidity, together with the observation that the multiplicity is strongly correlated across the rapidity range, as exemplified by the value of $\sigma_{12}$, sheds light on the observed centrality dependence of $dN/dy$~\cite{ALICE:2014xsp,ATLAS:2015hkr}.
-In experiment, centrality is defined according to multiplicity.
-As the multiplicity increases, one digs farther into the tail of the multiplicity distribution at all rapidities.
-Since the relative variance is larger on the Pb-going side, the asymmetry between the p-going side and the Pb-going side becomes more and more pronounced as the collision becomes more central, down to small centrality percentiles~\cite{ATLAS:2015hkr}.